 - Loss of services the deceased would have been able to provide

 - Loss of companionship, love, comfort, and support

 - Loss of consortium

 A Houston wrongful death lawyer can help you determine how to proceed if you wish to file a wrongful death lawsuit.
-Contact DeHoyos Injury Law today at 832-745-4878 for more information.
+Contact DeHoyos Law Firm, PLLC today at (832) 745-4878 for more information.

 Texas Wrongful Death Laws

 Under Chapter 71 of the Texas Civil Practice and Remedies Code, wrongful death is defined as any death “caused by the wrongful act, carelessness, unskillfulness, neglect, or default of another person or corporation.”
 As such, if you have lost a spouse, parent, or child to the negligence of another—whether because of a drunk or distracted driving accident, a hospital error, or a defective product—you likely have a valid wrongful death claim.

 Chapter 71 also allows for the recovery of damages that would have likely been recovered by the decedent if still alive.
 This often involves compensation for the decedent’s pain and suffering.
 For example, if your husband suffered a slow and painful death following a car accident, you may be able to recover compensation for the pain and suffering he experienced prior to his death.
 You may also be able to recover the medical costs involved in trying to save your loved one’s life.